clearmatics/ion/README.md

 Which hopefully returns this:
 ```
-├── abi
-├── build
+├── CODE_OF_CONDUCT.md
 ├── contracts
+├── CONTRIBUTING.md
+├── docs
+├── ion-cli
+├── LICENSE
 ├── migrations
 ├── package.json
+├── package-lock.json
 ├── poa-network
 ├── README.md
-├── src
 ├── test
 └── truffle.js
 ```

 #### Initialise Nodes
-Network files are found in the `/path/to/validation/poa-network` directory.
+Network files are found in the `/path/to/ion/poa-network` directory.
 Enter the poa-network directory and initialise the two nodes which will be sealing blocks:
 ```
-$ cd /path/to/validation/poa-network
+$ cd /path/to/ion/poa-network
 $ geth --datadir node1/ init genesis.json
 $ geth --datadir node2/ init genesis.json
 ```